sourabhsingh88/Portfolio/README.md

 # React + TypeScript + Vite

+# React + TypeScript + Vite – Personal Portfolio

+This project is a **personal portfolio web application** built using **React, TypeScript, and Vite**.
+It is designed to present my professional profile in a clean, structured, and performance-focused manner for recruiters and technical reviewers.

+The portfolio serves as a single platform to showcase my **skills, experience, projects, education, and resume**, with an emphasis on clarity, scalability, and modern frontend practices.

+---

+## 🚀 Features

+- **About Me**
+  Professional summary highlighting career goals and technical interests.

+- **Skills**
+  Categorized list of programming languages, frameworks, tools, and technologies.

+- **Experience**
+  Internship, training, and project-based experience with responsibilities and outcomes.

+- **Projects**
+  Academic and personal projects with descriptions, tech stack, and key learnings.

+- **Education**
+  Academic background and relevant coursework.

+- **Resume**
+  Downloadable resume for quick access.

+- **Contact**
+  Links to email, GitHub, LinkedIn, and other professional profiles.

+---

+## 🛠 Tech Stack

+- **Frontend:** React, TypeScript
+- **Build Tool:** Vite
+- **Styling:** CSS / Tailwind CSS
+- **Linting:** ESLint
+- **Version Control:** Git & GitHub

+---

+## 📂 Project Structure

+- Component-based architecture
+- Type-safe codebase using TypeScript
+- Clear separation of concerns for better maintainability
+- Fast development and build times with Vite

+---

+## 🎯 Project Objective

+The goal of this project is to:
+- Present a professional and recruiter-friendly portfolio
+- Demonstrate modern frontend development skills
+- Maintain a scalable and easily extendable codebase

+This portfolio is built for **real-world use**, not just as a demo project.

+---

+## ⚙️ Development Setup

+### SETUP :=

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: